 - 1/2 lb grated sharp hard cheese, preferably a cheddar (I used an English “Sweet Red Grass Fed Cheddar,” which I suspect is technically a Red Leicester but isn’t marketed that way in the US)

-- 1 egg beaten for an egg wash, if you like (I am lazy and did not do this)
+- Optionally, 1 egg beaten for an egg wash (I am lazy and never do this)

 Combine all of the dry ingredients in a large bowl.
 I sifted mine in, but you don’t have to.
 Then use a wooden spoon to add the butter or buttery spread and break it up into small pieces within the dry mixture.
 The end result should have a crumbly texture.
 Next, use the same spoon to stir in the herbs and cheese until they’re evenly incorporated.